-As of March 15, 2015 FBI agent Robert Ressler's highly supportive quotes from decades ago still decorate Mrs. Renier's web site.
+As of early 2019 FBI agent Robert Ressler's highly supportive quotes from decades ago still decorate Mrs. Renier's web site.
 In the late 1980's according to one Virginia Sheriff "Ressler discussed opening investigative options" by encouraging the use of Renier and "privately pushed" some "off the charts" paranormal investigative methods.

 And for Robert Ressler that included repeatedly helping connect local law enforcement personnel directly with Noreen Renier and her claims to communicate with the dead and missing persons.

 Now 34 years later it's critical to recognize that it was FBI agent Robert Ressler who was a key public supporter that Renier "found" the crashed plane.
 Yet her was never part of the case, nor the investigations.
 But apparently had a close relationship with Renier.

 But even Mrs. Renier herself has furthered extended her FBI links and testified in one court that she was paid directly by an FBI officer for her investigative work, though FBI officials --- including Ressler--- deny she has ever been an FBI investigator.

 In the case of the plane crash outlined by TV psychic Noreen Renier in her biography A Mind For Murder, she visioned bodies in the wrong places, the carrying of bodies actually sealed within the crashed aircraft, surroundings at the crash site which never existed, survivors who didn't survive, and the stumbling over of bodies that never happened.